ashtontheanalyst/IPG-Inventory/README.md

 ## Capabilities
-1. Compare the inventory that is scanned in versus a master list of all items.
+1. **[DONE]** Compare the inventory that is scanned in versus a master list of all items.
 From there the application should show the end user what item(s) are missing and at what location.
-2. Rm.342 is priority for scanning items in/out, then we can expand to the OTA, OTA shed, MCC, and MCC shed, etc.
+2. **[DONE]** Rm.342 is priority for scanning items in/out, then we can expand to the OTA, OTA shed, MCC, and MCC shed, etc.
 3. Lofty goal is to have a notification system (most likely an email bot) that informs certain users when an item needs to be maintained, updated, patched, or etc.